JustCh3cco-19/telegram-bot/README.md

 - /gatto - sends a random cat photo from the saved images in the directory;
 - /mario - sends an audio of a Super Mario videogame series sound effect;
 - /marketcap - sends the market cap of the stocks wrote in the code with yfinance library;
-- /stocks - sends the price of the stocks wrote in the code with yfinance library
+- /stocks - sends the price of the stocks wrote in the code with yfinance library.

+To run the bot, you must put your token generated from BotFather through Telegram in the .env file and it works!